KStandiford/Fast-LCD-I2C/docs/README.md

 ## Getting Started

 Download the repository.
 On ARDUINO, the easiest is to simply download the zip file and unzip it somewhere convenient.
-For Pi Pico, You more likely should clone the repository into a convenient place.
+For Pi Pico, you more likely should clone the repository into a convenient place.

 Note that on all platforms, the complete documentation can be accessed with a web browser at /docs/html/index.html